cjerrington/cjerrington.github.io/src/posts/2023/2023-11-2-installing-nodejs-on-pop!_os.md

     npx -v
 else
     echo "$FILE does not exist."
-    echo "Please manually update your profile to add NodeJS to your PATH" fi
+    echo "Please manually update your profile to add Node.js to your PATH" fi

 ```